 Chemical Oceanographer

-NW Eifuku is one of two places on earth where liquid CO2 has been observed – the other is the Okinawa Trough.
-About 60 meters below the summit of NW Eifuku (summit depth is 1535 meters, > 5000 feet), is an area of continuous venting of grape-sized droplets of liquid CO2 with a CO2 -hydrate skin.
+NW Eifuku is one of two places on earth where liquid CO2 has been observed — the other is the Okinawa Trough.
+About 60 m below the summit of NW Eifuku (summit depth is 1,535 m, or more than 5,000 ft), is an area of continuous venting of grape-sized droplets of liquid CO2 with a CO2 -hydrate "skin."
 From the carbon (and helium) isotope signature of the droplets, we can tell that there is a large component (about 90%) of ancient marine carbonate in the gas.
-This carbonate had to be subducted, then incorporated into magma that feeds NW Eifuku volcano, then "degassed" and cooled to form the CO2 -rich vents.
-The droplets come out of small cracks and crevices in the seafloor and rise up spinning and deformed through the water.
+This carbonate had to be subducted, then incorporated into magma (fluid that forms igneous rock, when cooled) that feeds NW Eifuku volcano, then "degassed" and cooled to form the CO2 -rich vents.
+The droplets come out of small cracks and crevices in the sea floor and rise up spinning and deformed through the water.
 Based on visual tracking of the droplets and properties measured in the water above the volcano, the droplets appear to dissolve over approximately 200 m of vertical rise.
 CO2 is an acidic gas and lowers the pH of seawater when it dissolves, favoring calcium carbonate dissolution.

 An issue of global importance is how increasing CO2 in the atmosphere and resulting lowering of surface ocean pH (increasing the acidity) will affect reef-forming corals and the marine plankton that produce oxygen and form calcium carbonate shells.
-NW Eifuku is an important site as a natural laboratory to study effects of increased dissolved CO2 on deep-sea life, and we are studying the effect of lowered pH from volcanic CO2 emission on the abundant mussel communities that live on rocky ridges near the acid-producing vents.
+NW Eifuku is an important "natural laboratory," where we can study the effects of increased dissolved CO2 on deep-sea life, and the effect of lowered pH from volcanic CO2 emission on the abundant mussel communities that live on rocky ridges near the acid-producing vents.
 It appears that the dissolution of shells is extremely fast, but the mussels are extremely abundant in spite of the challenging chemical conditions.
 It must be that this species has adapted to volcanic environments, but we are not sure how.
 Exploration of the oceans can produce spectacular observations and have an impact on global scientific and societal issues.

 Sign up for the Ocean Explorer E-mail Update List.